 Echoes Across the Border: Laurel Canyon and the Northern Connection brings together industry leaders to discuss how cross-border Canadian-U.S. influences have shaped generations of artists, with a special focus on the '60s and '70s Laurel Canyon era, where songwriting visionaries like Joni Mitchell and Neil Young made their mark at home and beyond.

-The summit includes a carefully curated lineup of speakers from Canada and the U.S., including Rob Bowman, a Canadian GRAMMY Award-winning musicologist, known as York University's "rock 'n' roll professor"; Holly George-Warren, a two-time GRAMMY nominee and the award-winning author or co-author of 18 books; Nicholas Jennings, one of Canada’s most respected music journalists and finest music historians; Judith Klassen, an ethnomusicologist and curator of Music and Performing Arts at the Canadian Museum of History; Larry LeBlanc, a leading music journalist awarded for his impact on the Canadian music industry; Alan Light, an Emmy Award–winning music journalist, rock critic for Rolling Stone, editor-in-chief for Vibe, Spin, and Tracks, and author of several books; Eileen Chapman, Director of the Bruce Springsteen Archives & Center for American Music at Monmouth University in New Jersey, who was responsible for bringing the collection to the University; and Robert Santelli, a GRAMMY Award-winning music historian, producer, and educator, who is the Executive Director of the Bruce Springsteen Archives & Center for American Music.
+The summit includes a carefully curated lineup of speakers from Canada and the U.S., including Rob Bowman, a Canadian GRAMMY Award-winning musicologist, known as York University's "rock 'n' roll professor"; Holly George-Warren, a two-time GRAMMY nominee and the award-winning author or co-author of 18 books; John Einarson, an acclaimed musicologist, broadcaster, educator, and author of 20 internationally published biographies; Judith Klassen, an ethnomusicologist and curator of Music and Performing Arts at the Canadian Museum of History; Larry LeBlanc, a leading music journalist awarded for his impact on the Canadian music industry; Alan Light, an Emmy Award–winning music journalist, rock critic for Rolling Stone, editor-in-chief for Vibe, Spin, and Tracks, and author of several books; Eileen Chapman, Director of the Bruce Springsteen Archives & Center for American Music at Monmouth University in New Jersey, who was responsible for bringing the collection to the University; Robert Santelli, a GRAMMY Award-winning music historian, producer, and educator, who is the Executive Director of the Bruce Springsteen Archives & Center for American Music; Steve Kane, an industry leader and member of the Canadian Music & Broadcast Industry Hall Of Fame; and Jeff Lockhart, a recognized leader in performing arts and nonprofit advancement, and band leader for Laurel Canyon Legacy.

 Judith Klassen is an ethnomusicologist and curator of Music and Performing Arts at the Canadian Museum of History (CMH).
 In addition to research and collection development in areas of sound, puppetry arts, and other aspects of expressive culture, she is the curator for Retro: Popular Music in Canada from the ’60s, ’70s and ’80s — a current CMH exhibition that explores popular music as a social, cultural and political force.
 Dr. Klassen has published in popular and academic fora and, with Anna Hoefnagels and Sherry Johnson, is co-editor of Contemporary Musical Expressions in Canada.
 Dr. Klassen is a former board member for the Hnatyshyn Foundation, past president of the Canadian Society for Traditional Music, and has worked as a violist and string instructor in Canada, Mexico, and Paraguay.